Skip to main content

 Reviews are usually a byproduct of reliable operations, not one checkout message.
 Build a simple SOP that covers pre-stay expectations, an in-stay check-in, and a post-stay review request only after issues are resolved.

 Apply the same SOP mindset to response, acceptance, and cancellation controls.
-If a platform threshold matters, label it as Add current threshold after verification in your SOP and update it only from a current source.
+If a platform threshold matters, track it as a pending verification item in your SOP and update it only from a current source.

 The three pillars work when you run them as one operating loop: reduce avoidable failures, improve guest fit, and reinforce the quality signals that influence booking probability in search.